sarthakgaikwad1/Spotify_Clone/README.md

 # Spotify_Clone
-Developed a Spotify Clone using HTML, CSS, and JavaScript, featuring a responsive and modern design with Flexbox, Grid, and media queries.
+Developed a responsive web application using HTML, CSS, and JavaScript for cross-device compatibility.
-Implemented core functionalities like play/pause, volume control, and track progress using JavaScript.
+Implemented interactive audio controls for play, pause, volume, and speed using JavaScript.
-Enhanced user interaction with smooth animations and transitions, improving the overall user experience.
+Enhanced user experience with animations and smooth transitions for interactive playback.
+Ensured browser compatibility and accessibility to improve usability across different device